picatz/iface/README.md

 # iface
 > Network interface command-line utility.

 Tools like `ifconfig`, `ip` and `ipconfig` are awesome!
 But, sometimes they're just a little too much to parse -- or you just don't want to fuss with all of that.
 With `iface`, you get a clean, scriptable command-line utility that's lightweight, cross-platform, and easy to learn.
+Learn once, user everywhere!

 ## Build from Source